-Commission structures in Geelong can be divided into fixed or tiered commission, according to the terms that are negotiated with the agent.
+Commission structures in Geelong can be divided into fixed or tiered commission, according to the terms that are negotiated with the real estate agent.
 The agent commission rate in Geelong is 2.23% on average, but commission rates may vary.

 A smart city to watch